iJosef/snapnet-test-app/README.md

     If all goes well
   - Visit http://127.0.0.1:8300 on your browser to view laravel home

-  if Seeding goes well, you should be able to start running the tests
+  if Seeding goes well, you should be able to start testing endpoints with Postman